laurenrodriguez/metabarcoding-pipeline/README.md

-# Multi-marker eDNA metabarcoding workflow
+# eDNA metabarcoding workflow

 An adaptable workflow for processing and analyzing multi-marker environmental DNA metabarcoding data.
-The repository documents the sequence-processing and R analysis steps used in a study combining COI, 18S rRNA, and vertebrate-targeted 16S rRNA assays.
+This repository documents the processing and analysis steps used in a study combining COI, 18S rRNA, and 16S rRNA assays.

 The workflow covers:

-- marker-specific APSCALE processing;
+- marker-specific APSCALE processing
-- BLASTn searches and lowest-common-ancestor taxonomic reconciliation;
+- BLASTn searches and lowest-common-ancestor taxonomic reconciliation
-- control-based contaminant subtraction at the PCR-replicate level;
+- control-based contaminant subtraction at the PCR-replicate level
-- PCR-replicate, filter, and sampling-event aggregation;
+- PCR-replicate, filter, and sampling-event aggregation
-- marker-specific relative read abundance filtering;
+- marker-specific relative read abundance filtering
-- multi-marker presence-absence integration;
+- multi-marker presence-absence integration
-- richness, accumulation, ordination, PERMANOVA, LCBD, indicator-taxon, and co-detection network analyses.
+- richness, accumulation, ordination, PERMANOVA, LCBD, indicator-taxon, and co-detection network analyses

 This repository is an analysis companion rather than a one-command software package.
-File paths, metadata values, control scopes, and manually reviewed taxonomy must be adapted to each project before use.
+File paths, metadata values, control scopes, and manually reviewed taxonomy must be adapted to each project.

 ## Workflow overview